littleosbook/littleosbook/output.md

 ~~~

 The `write` function writes the contents of the buffer `buf` of length `len` to
 the screen.
-The `write` function would automatically advance the cursor after a
+The `write` function should automatically advance the cursor after a
-character has been written, and scroll the screen if necessary.
+character has been written and scroll the screen if necessary.

 ## The Serial Ports
 The serial port [@wiki:serial] is an interface for communicating between
 hardware devices and it is usually not available on modern computers.
-However,
+The
-the serial port is easy to use, and, more importantly, can be used as a logging
+serial port is easy to use, and, more importantly, it can be used as a logging
 utility in Bochs.
 A computer usually has several serial ports, but we will only
 make use of one of the ports, since we only will use the serial ports for
 logging.
 Furthermore, we will only use the serial ports for output, not input.
-The serial ports are controlled completely via I/O ports.
+The serial ports are completely controlled via I/O ports.

 ### Configuring the Serial Port
 The first data that needs to be sent to the serial port is configuration
 data.
-In order for two hardware devices to be able to talk each other, they
+In order for two hardware devices to be able to talk each other they
 must agree upon a couple of things.
 These things include:

-- The speed used when sending data (bit or baud rate)
+- The speed used for sending data (bit or baud rate)
 - If any error checking should be used for the data (parity bit, stop bits)
 - The number of bits that represent a unit of data (data bits)

 ### Configuring the Line
 Configuring the line means to configure how data is being sent over the line.
-The serial port has an I/O port, the _line command port_ that is used for
+The serial port has an I/O port, the _line command port_, that is used for
 configuring the line.

 First the speed for sending data will be set.
 The serial port has an internal